-Using the common core standards, first graders learn and live through imagination, feeling, and movement.
+The first grade curriculum is designed to meet the children at their particular developmental level.
+First graders learn and live through imagination, feeling, and movement.
 Therefore, first grade academics foster and utilize these elements to support strong academics, cultivate a love of learning, and foster curiosity for the world around us.

 Language Arts: by associating abstract symbols with concrete images, students can better master the sound-to-symbol relationship.
 Through collaborative story writing, exploration of word families and word patterns, and other literary explorations, students develop the skills and motivation to begin their journey as readers.